The Canadian healthcare system is undergoing a similar digital transformation as the US.

 Even though the healthcare systems are different in how they are financed, the triple aim of the transformation is for the most part the same.

 The triple aim:

 1/ Enhance the patient experience

 3/ Increase population health

 1/ Patient vs. Consumer experience: The US has been trying to engage patients in consumer type behavior to help lower the cost of care.
 The jury is out on whether it’s having the intended effect or not.
 However, the word consumer resonates even less in a Canadian healthcare context even though many also have private insurance and pay some healthcare costs out-of-pocket.

 Regardless of country, it’s hard to manage risk in large scale transformations without stifling innovation.
 There are differences in how the risk is being mitigated and managed.
-I’ll touch on that next.
+I will touch on that too.